-Harmonic oscillator; Damped harmonic motion - over-damped, critically damped and lightly-damped
+Harmonic oscillator; Damped harmonic motion - over-damped, critically damped and lightly-damped oscillators; Forced oscillations and resonance, Kater's Pendulum and bar pendulum.

 Rotation of rigid body, Moment of Inertia, Torque, angular momentum, kinetic energy of rotation, Theorems of perpendicular and parallel axis, Moment of Inertia of rectangular rod, spherical and cylindrical bodies.
 Acceleration of a body moving on horizontal and inclined plane.
 Moment of inertia of Fly Wheel.